franciscorotea/Lamb-Wave-Dispersion/README.md

 This Python package presents tools to calculate and plot Lamb wave dispersion curves and particle displacement in traction-free, homogeneous and isotropic plates.

-# 3D Audio Panner

-This code provides a Python implementation of a 3D Audio Panner with a GUI, using the head-related impulse responses (HRIR) recorded in the [CIPIC HRTF Database](https://www.ece.ucdavis.edu/cipic/spatial-sound/hrtf-data/) by the CIPIC Interface Laboratory at UC Davis.

 ## Getting Started

 The code is tested with Python 3.7.
 Next section provides the prerequisites to run the program.